amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 --strand direct collapsed_gms_input.fa.mrna --output gmst.out --format GFF
 ```

-Lastly, I use the GeneMarkS-T coordinates and the long-read transcripts to create a gene set in GTF format:
+Lastly, I use the GeneMarkS-T coordinates and the long-read transcripts to create a gene set in GTF format.
+Note, the gmst2globalCoords.py script is only in the long_read BRAKER documentation, so you must export this script following the [installation instructions](https://github.com/Gaius-Augustus/BRAKER/blob/master/docs/long_reads/long_read_protocol.md).
+The output file should be gmst.global.gtf:
 ```
 gmst2globalCoords.py -t al_isoseq_collapse.gff -p gmst.out -o gmst.global.gtf -g /blue/kawahara/amanda.markee/insect_genomics_2022/aluna_annotation/braker2/masked_genome.fasta
 ```

-NOTE: PICK UP HERE TOMORROW.
-CANT FIND gmst2globalCoords.py EVEN AFTER CLONING BRAKER PIPELINE.
-SOS
+I want to see how the gene model will look by combining all three outputs (protein evidence, RNA-seq evidence, and IsoSeq long read evidence), as well as the IsoSeq long read evidence on it's own.
+To assess combined model quality, I use TSEBRA to combine the gene models and then run BUSCO on the resulting .gtf file (converted to .aa) to assess quality.
+Please see the "Evaluate gene models" section for these results.

 ## Evaluate gene models produced by Braker2